molconcept/binary-file-handling-with-class/README.md

 Customize the program or integrate it into your projects as needed.

-# Contributions
+# Contributions 🛂

 Contributions are welcome!
-Feel free to suggest improvements, report issues, or contribute enhancements to make this tool even more robust and versatile.
+Feel free to suggest improvements, report issues, or contribute any enhancements.